Executive Summary

 Interpersonal Roles

-• Challenges and Risks Managers Address Today
+- Challenges and Risks Managers Address Today

-• Companies have many problems and risks facing them today, some of them include:
+- Companies have many problems and risks facing them today, some of them include:

-• Future uncertainties
+- Future uncertainties

 Technology

-Regulations and Compliance
+Regulations And Compliance

 Performance Monitoring

-Management of Finances
+Management Of Finances

-Competencies and Right Talent Recruitment
+Competencies And Right Talent Recruitment

 Exploding Data

-Knowledge’s of Embracing Change
+Knowledge Of Embracing Change

-Many companies’ founders lack understanding of when to accept change and when to stay on the course.
+Many companies’ founders lack an understanding of when to accept change and when to stay on the course.
 Managers intervene and advise that not everything new is good and every move is at risk of becoming obsolete in future.
-Preparation and embracing changes are the best way to face these challenges.
+Preparation and embracing changes are the best ways to face these challenges.

-Impact of values, Ethics, Diversity on Culture, Role Behavior and performance of Moffat Operations Manager.
+Impact Of Values, Ethics, Diversity On Culture, Role Behavior And Performance Of Moffat Operations Manager

 Conclusion